1MjCee/1MjCee/README.md

 ## Hi there, I am Julius Charles 👋
-## About Me:
+## About Me and What I'm Working On:
 + 📊 Skilled in `Data Analysis`, `visualization`, and `Machine Learning`.
 + 💼 Passionate about data-driven decision-making, software development, and Machine Learning.
-+ 🌍 Based in Nairobi, Kenya.

-## What I'm Working On
-+ 💻 Building a `chatbot` for a charity foundation and `recommender system` for an online store,
-+ 📈 Working on mastering automation of data related tasks,
++ 📈 Building data pipeline/automation that incorporates data collection, data storage, ETL, data analysis/modelling, and data visualization,
-+ 🌐 Mastering `software engineering`,
++ 🌐 Building `software engineering` projects, including Airbnb clone and an Online Gig Marketplace
 + 🚀 Collaborating on open-source projects.

 ## My Tech Stack